junxit/us-congress-bills-111/metadata.md

 - 2010-03-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1242-1243)
 - 2010-03-10 — Received in the Senate.
 - 2010-03-26 — Read twice and referred to the Committee on Finance.
+- 2010-11-19 — Amendment SA 4719 agreed to in Senate by Unanimous Consent.
+- 2010-11-19 — Amendment SA 4719 proposed by Senator Reid for Senator Baucus. (consideration: CR S8172) In the nature of a substitute.
+- 2010-11-19 — Amendment SA 4720 agreed to in Senate by Unanimous Consent.
+- 2010-11-19 — Amendment SA 4720 proposed by Senator Reid for Senator Baucus. (consideration: CR S8172; text: CR S8172) To amend the title.
+- 2010-11-19 — Measure laid before Senate by unanimous consent. (consideration: CR S8172-8202)
+- 2010-11-19 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (text: CR S8174-8202)
+- 2010-11-19 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(text: CR S8174-8202)
+- 2010-11-19 — Senate Committee on Finance discharged by Unanimous Consent.
+- 2010-11-19 — Senate Committee on Finance discharged by Unanimous Consent.
+- 2010-11-19 — Senate amendment agreed to: Amendment SA 4719 agreed to in Senate by Unanimous Consent.
+- 2010-11-19 — Senate amendment agreed to: Amendment SA 4720 agreed to in Senate by Unanimous Consent.
+- 2010-11-19 — Senate amendment proposed (on the floor): Amendment SA 4719 proposed by Senator Reid for Senator Baucus.(consideration: CR S8172)
+- 2010-11-19 — Senate amendment proposed (on the floor): Amendment SA 4720 proposed by Senator Reid for Senator Baucus.(consideration: CR S8172; text: CR S8172)
+- 2010-11-19 — Senate amendment submitted
+- 2010-11-19 — Senate amendment submitted